Understanding the problem

 3

-Specific conditions treated for treatment
+Specific conditions addressed in the treatment

 Concussion